Mario-aj/maj-ui/README.md

 ## Installation

-- There is not first version yet.
+- There is not first release yet.

 ## Doc.